D. Ramanaidu: Film career

 In 1963, Ramanaidu partnered with his friends Tagirisa Hanumantha Rao, Yarlagadda Lakshmaiah Chowdary and co-produced the commercially unsuccessful Anuragam (1963).
 Following that, he established his own production house Suresh Productions, and produced Ramudu Bheemudu (1964).
 Until the early 1970s, he kept to Telugu cinema and made films such as Pratigna Palana (1965), Sri Krishna Tulabharam (1966), Shree Janma (1967), Paapa Kosam (1968) and Sepoy Chinnaiah (1969).
 Ramudu Bheemudu remained his only box office success during this period.
 While in Madras, he partnered with B. Nagi Reddy's sons and formed a company called "Vijaya Suresh Combines" and made some films under that house.

 In 1971, he produced Prem Nagar, starring Akkineni Nageswara Rao and Vanisri.
 The film went on to become a "blockbuster" and its success prompted Tamil and Hindi remakes entitled Vasantha Maligai (1972) and Prem Nagar (1974), respectively.
 Both versions were produced by him and became equally successful.
-Namma Kuzhaindagal, Tirumangalyam, Madhurageetham, Kuzhaindaikaga and Deivapiravi are some of his Tamil productions that were made during the 1970s and 80s.
+Namma Kuzhaindagal, Tirumangalyam, Madhurageetham, Kuzhanthaikkaga and Deivapiravi are some of his Tamil productions that were made during the 1970s and 80s.

 As all the studios were based in Madras at that date, he started "Ramanaidu Studios" in Hyderabad with the help of the state government in 1983.
 While frequently making films in Telugu and Tamil, he branched out into the Kannada, Hindi, Malayalam, Marathi, Bengali, Oriya film, Gujarati, Bhojpuri, Assamese and Punjabi industries.
 His Hindi films include Dildaar, Tohfa, Anari, Hum Aapke Dil Mein Rehte Hain and Aaghaaz.

 As of 2015, he had made more than 130 films in 13 Indian languages.
 The feat earned him a place in the Guinness Book of World Records in 2008.
 Ramanaidu also acted in a few films, mostly his own productions.
 He played a full-length role for the first time in the 2007 Telugu film Hope.
 The film, which dealt with teenage suicides arising out of educational stress among students, won the award for Best Film on Other Social Issues at the 54th National Film Awards.